 Kids are referred to us by local non-profit organizations, schools, social workers, after school programs, and other like-minded organizations.

 Our volunteer and staff at each event facilitates a bike and helmet fit section, a safety skills course, and a chance to decorate each bike.
 In 2018, BBP donated our biggest haul yet at 607 bikes in one day!

-If your organization would like to refer a kid, please contact Christa at email@example.com.
+If your organization would like to refer a child, please email firstname.lastname@example.org for a copy of the registration form.

 We know that many of the kids we give bikes may experience problems with their bike after they leave our shop.
 To make sure their bikes keep rolling all year round, we provide repair help through a variety of programs.